Skip to main content

 A focus on insight-driven customer experience

-In other customer-facing industries, a recent imperative has been to achieve a single and unified view of the customer to enable the personalisation of products and services to specific customer demands.
+In other customer-facing industries, a recent imperative has been to achieve a single and unified view of the customer to enable the personalisation of products and services to specific demands to improve customer experience and increase customer satisfaction.

-Longstanding financial service providers have seen new and aggressive entrants targeting these more demanding customers with many products which couple the financial service with convenient and flexible solutions.
-Hyperscalers and other large and well-funded organisations are poised to enter the market.
+Longstanding financial service providers and other financial institutions have seen new and aggressive entrants targeting these more demanding customers with many products which couple the financial service with convenient and flexible solutions.
+Hyperscalers and other large and well-funded organisations are poised to enter the financial market.

-These companies are now responding strongly to these challenges, using all means, including next-gen AI and ML solutions, to improve their service offerings and deliver efficiencies wherever feasible.
+These companies are now responding strongly to these challenges, using all means, including generative AI, agentic AI, and natural language processing, to improve their service offerings and deliver efficiencies wherever feasible.

 Addressing the risks and hurdles of AI and ML in the finance sector

 As with any innovation, AI and ML come with some hurdles and impediments.
-With the rationale of AI and ML predicated on the input data, the rules and algorithmic processing and access to high-quality data is paramount.
+With the rationale of AI and ML predicated on the input data, the rules of algorithmic processing and access to high-quality data are paramount.
 This is of even higher importance for organisations in which the input assumptions could have a catastrophically negative effect on the business in case of machine error.

 Let's look closely at some potential challenges associated with AI implementation: